 HOSPITALITY MANAGEMENT PROFESSIONAL

 Ten-year, award-winning professional career in:

 |Personnel Training & Leadership||Regulatory Compliance||Customer Service|

 The resume for (the fictional) Larry Michaels is an excellent example of the "transferability-of-skills" strategy in action.
 It effectively showcases Larry's transferable skills and qualifications, while downplaying the fact that all of his experience was acquired while serving with the U.S. Army.
-In fact, when reviewing his resume, you'd be inclined to think that he had a civilian career -- until you get 2/3 of the way down the page and see that his experience was acquired in the Army.
+When reviewing his resume, you'd be inclined to think that he had a civilian career -- until you get two-thirds of the way down the page and see that his experience was acquired in the Army.